-In the fourth quarter of 2021, the STB approved the Company's agreement with the short line operator without condition and the transaction closed on January 28, 2022 and January 31, 2022 for the U.S. and Canadian assets, respectively.
+In the fourth quarter of 2021, the Surface Transportation Board (STB) approved the Company's agreement with the short line operator without condition and the transaction closed on January 28, 2022 and January 31, 2022 for the U.S. and Canadian assets, respectively.
+The resulting difference between the net selling price and what was estimated was insignificant.

-6 - Other income
+7 - Other income (loss)

-The following table provides the breakdown of Other income for the years ended December 31, 2021, 2020 and 2019:
+The following table provides the breakdown of Other income (loss) for the years ended December 31, 2022, 2021 and 2020: